Executor disputes and removing an executor from office

 Before dealing with that question, we should start by explaining that an executor is someone appointed under a Will to administer a deceased person’s estate.
-The term ‘Administrator’ is used when there is no valid Will and the intestacy provisions apply.
-Executors and Administrators are known as Personal Representatives, or PRs.
-We will use the term executor to apply to both for the purposes of this article.
+The term ‘administrator’ is used when there is no valid Will and the intestacy provisions apply.
+Executors and administrators are known as personal representatives, or PRs.
+We will use the term ‘executor’ to apply to both for the purposes of this article.

-Court proceedings should be a last resort.
-We therefore tend to try to resolve things through correspondence in the first instance.
-We would remind the executor of his legal duties and obligations and advise him of the consequences of failing to cooperate.
-In particular, we explain that if Court proceedings are necessary then we will seek a Costs Order against him.
-The costs of an application to remove an Executor can amount to as much as £10,000, so this often brings even the most stubborn executor to his senses.
+Most executors deal with the task honourably and in good faith.
+However, executors do occasionally abuse their position or act unreasonably, causing prejudice to the beneficiaries.
+When executor disputes arise, court proceedings should generally be a last resort.
+We recommend that you try to resolve things through correspondence in the first instance.
+Remind the executor of their legal duties and obligations and advise them of the consequences of failing to cooperate.
+Point out that if court proceedings are necessary then you will seek a costs order against them.
+The costs of an application to remove an executor can amount to as much as £20,000 if contested, sometimes more, so this often brings even the most stubborn executor to their senses.

+The Court will not remove an executor unless there are compelling reasons to do so.
 Each case is different and we need to look at each one individually to assess whether there are likely to be sufficient grounds for the court to order removal.

 Evidence of improper conduct, particularly financial misconduct or dishonesty, will be taken into consideration, as will any conduct that has, or is likely to endanger trust property.
 Executors can also be removed where they have failed to administer the estate with due diligence or have been guilty of undue delay.